sumande414/gdsc/README.md

 II.
 To view the source code, go to the lib folder. ("gdsc/lib")

 The folder contains 4 files:-
 1. main.dart -> Starting point of the app.
-Contains the Scaffold and Theme Data
+Contains the Theme Data.

 2. home_page.dart -> Contains the home_page layout.
 The cards are built here.
 The api is called in this file.
-And the objects are displayed using FutureBuilder() and ListView.builder() functions.
+And the objects are displayed using.
+FutureBuilder() and ListView.builder() functions.

-3. bottom_bar.dart -> Contains the layout of the bottomModalSheet widget.
+3. conference_details_page.dart -> Contains the description, date, time and venue within a new Scaffold().

 4. model.dart -> Contains a model class which acts as a blueprint for the data supplied by the api.

+5. search_bar.dart -> contains the search logic.

+6. cards.dart -> Contains the card widget properties to display the banner and the title.